aaronremski/Visuals/README.md

 ## Dataset

 > The prosper loan dataset is comprised of 81 variables which 114,000 records utilize.
 Each record represents one loan.
-With variables such as EmploymentStatus, Occupation, BorrrowerRate, ProsperScore, IsBorrowerHomeOwner, etc. one may find some surpriseing correlations.
+With variables such as EmploymentStatus, Occupation, BorrrowerRate, ProsperScore, IsBorrowerHomeOwner, etc. one may find some surprising correlations.

 ## Summary of Findings